tylerpcarter/inls161/_posts/2017-06-30-assignment-1-basics.md

 5. Read the [syllabus](/syllabus) all the way to the end.
 Look out for dinosaurs.

 Once you have done these, you have completed the first assignment.
-You will likely have done these things by the time we finish class on Tuesday.
+You will likely have done these things by the time we finish class at the end of the first week.